SoumyaGanesh12/Ecoconnect/README.md

 ## Features

-The EcoConnect System provides a comprehensive solution to streamline communication and collaboration across multiple healthcare entities.
-Below are the key features implemented in the system:

-1. **Multi-Enterprise Communication Ecosystem**
-   - The system includes participation from at least 4 enterprises, 4-8 organizations, and 4-6 roles, creating a complex and integrated communication network for healthcare services.

-2. **Role-Based Authentication**
-   - A robust role-based authentication module ensures secure access with strong username and password capabilities.
-Different roles (e.g., system admin, hospital admin, doctor, patient) are defined with specific permissions to maintain data security and integrity.

-3. **Reporting Module**
-   - A reporting module that provides summarized views of system data, offering insights into performance metrics and operational data.
-This module helps stakeholders make data-driven decisions and track key system performance indicators.

-4. **Configuration and Test Case Module**
-   - The system includes a configuration module that ensures model population and correctness.
-Test cases are provided to verify the integrity and functionality of the solution.
-Additionally, integration with the Faker module allows for random data generation for testing purposes.

-5. **Swing Application**
-   - The core of the EcoConnect System is a **Swing application** that provides the user interface for interaction across the ecosystem.
-It facilitates communication, data entry, and management tasks for users such as doctors, patients, administrators, and suppliers.

-These features ensure that EcoConnect is an efficient, secure, and scalable solution for managing complex healthcare operations across multiple entities and roles.

-## Features of EcoConnect System

-The EcoConnect System offers an integrated healthcare management solution that facilitates communication, coordination, and efficient operations across multiple healthcare entities.
-Below are the key features:

 - **Role-Based Access and Authentication:**
   Secure login with username and password, offering role-based access.
 Each role has defined permissions to ensure that users have access only to the data and functions they are authorized to use.